 Other Excretory Organs

-Apart from the above mentioned excretory organs, there are other organs that also perform some form of excretion.
+Apart from the above-mentioned organs, there are other organs that perform excretion.
+They are:

-Lungs are the primary respiratory organs and they help take in oxygen and expel carbon dioxide.
-But, in this process, they also function to eliminate some amount of water in the form of vapour.
+Lungs are the primary respiratory organs.
+They help take in oxygen and expel carbon dioxide.
+But, in this process, they also eliminate some amount of water in the form of vapour.

 Functions of the Excretory System